-- a, c) The proposed project includes the construction of a new residence and a lot split which could result in the development of one, net new single-family residence.
-Long-term noise generated onsite from the residential uses would not: 1) exceed County thresholds, or 2) substantially increase ambient noise levels in adjoining areas.
+a, c) The proposed project includes grading, changes to an approved restoration plan, establishment of a building envelope and development exclusion envelope, and construction of a split rail fence. the construction of a new residence and a lot split which could result in the development of one, net new single-family residence.
+Long-term noise generated onsite from the proposed project residential uses would not: 1) exceed County thresholds, or 2) substantially increase ambient noise levels in adjoining areas.
 Noise sensitive uses on the proposed project site would not be exposed to or impacted by off-site noise levels exceeding County thresholds.
-No impacts would occur. - b) The proposed project includes construction and grading activities which would generate short-term noise impacts exceeding County thresholds.
+No impacts would occur.

+b) The proposed project includes construction and grading activities which would generate short-term noise impacts exceeding County thresholds.
 Impacts would be less than significant with the following mitigation measure limiting work hours from 7a.m. to 4p.m.